xguerin/minima.l/docs/index.md

 ##### Return value

 Return all lines as a list of string.
-If present, the trailing `\n` character is chopped.

 #### RUN